awsdocs/aws-robomaker-developer-guide/doc_source/deployment.md

 1. Monitor the deployment\.
 You can track the progress of your deployment and other information in **deployment details**\.
 Customize your robot application to provide additional information by using AWS RoboMaker cloud extensions\.

-You can learn how to do these steps in [Getting Started with AWS RoboMaker](getting-started.md)\.
+You can learn how to do these steps in [Getting Started with AWS RoboMaker](getting-started-robomaker.md)\.

+**Note**
+AWS RoboMaker does not support over\-the\-air deployments if you are running [AWS IoT Greengrass in a Docker container](https://docs.aws.amazon.com/greengrass/latest/developerguide/run-gg-in-docker-container.html) on the robot\.

 ## How Robot Applications are Deployed<a name="deployment-details"></a>